PietervdHoeven/R-GIANT/README.md

 These wheels include the necessary CUDA binaries, so there is no need to install the full CUDA Toolkit.
 Just make sure the NVIDIA driver on your system is compatible with CUDA 11.8.
 Both approaches work for windows and linux.

+SECTION 5: INSTALL REQUIRED PYTHON DEPENDENCIES

+Install the package and all dependencies.
+Run this command from the R-GIANT root directory:

+pip install -e .

+This installs R-GIANT in editable mode along with core dependencies defined in pyproject.toml.

 SECTION 6: OPTIONAL - VERIFY INSTALLATION